Chapter 336 — Title

 Absence of Specified Place for Delivery

-Unless the contract says otherwise, delivery happens at the seller's place of business (or home if they have no …
+Unless the contract says otherwise, the place for delivery of goods is the seller's place of business, or the seller's …

 336.2-309